 Meet the owner of one of the hottest boutiques and shop local designers

-Settle into One Bunk Tijuana + relax for a bit (Or have our concierge arrange an excursion)
+Settle into Tijuana hotel + relax for a bit (Or have our concierge arrange an excursion)

 Get to know Tijuana's art scene during a Happy Hour at one of the city's best art galleries